itchio/elevate/README.md

 ### License

-elevate is released under the MIT license, see LICENSE.md for details.
+elevate is released under the MIT license, see LICENSE.md for details